Allen Morris

 WHEN TO ENGAGE AN INDEPENDENT INVESTIGATOR

-Organizations should engage independent investigators for retaliation claims when:
+California organizations should engage independent investigators for retaliation claims when:

 • Allegations involve senior leadership or HR personnel